BardisRenos/AtosTest/README.md

 private int id;
 ````

-By using the annotation `@NotNUll` and `@Size` you specify that entity should not be null and also the size should be inside of a specific size.
+By using the annotations `@NotNUll` and `@Size` you specify that the entity should not be null and also the size should be inside of a specific size.

 ```java
 @NotNull(message = "The name cannot be null")